Galerie nächst St. Stephan: History of Galerie nächst St. Stephan

 In the 1960s, the artist :de:Oswald Oberhuber curated several exhibitions in the gallery in which he often included his own artworks.
 After Otto Mauer died in 1973, he became the director of the gallery and continued its tradition of art education.
 He was primarily interested in conceptual art, and he worked to present the newest trends in his gallery exhibitions.
 As an artist, his work was in permanent flux.
 In the 1970s, the Wiener Gruppe (a group of poets and writers) held readings at the gallery.
-The Viennese Actionism presented performances, and in 1975 Valie Export hosted the exhibition “Magna,” which focused on female creativity.
+The Viennese Actionism presented performances, and in 1975 Valie Export hosted the exhibition "Magna," which focused on female creativity.
 The Grazer Autorenversammlung (Graz Association of Authors) also held several readings in the gallery.

 When Rosemarie Schwarzwälder became the gallery's acting director in 1978, she turned the gallery's focus toward specific projects.
 Because culture did not have a very high social standing in Vienna at the end of the 1970s, the Galerie nächst St. Stephan made it its mission to promote culture by organizing and hosting exhibition projects as well as other events, such as concerts, lectures, discussions, readings, and performances.
 It thus helped to create a climate that was more open to new artistic phenomena from outside of Austria.

-Through projects revolving around so-called “new sculpture” and “new geometric art,” the gallery gained a new standing in the international discourse.
-The exhibition “Zeichen – Fluten – Signale.
-Neokonstruktiv und parallel” (Signs, Floods, Signals: Neo-Constructivist and Parallel) in 1984 featured young Austrian, Swiss, and German artists like John Armleder, Helmut Federle, Imi Knoebel, Franz Graf, Brigitte Kowanz, Heimo Zobernig, and :de:Gerwald Rockenschaub.
+Through projects revolving around so-called "new sculpture" and "new geometric art," the gallery gained a new standing in the international discourse.
+The exhibition "Zeichen – Fluten – Signale.
+Neokonstruktiv und parallel" (Signs, Floods, Signals: Neo-Constructivist and Parallel) in 1984 featured young Austrian, Swiss, and German artists like John Armleder, Helmut Federle, Imi Knoebel, Franz Graf, Brigitte Kowanz, Heimo Zobernig, and :de:Gerwald Rockenschaub.
 The gallery thus turned its focus toward abstract art, conceptual art, and Minimal art and began also to work with American artists.

-In 1987, Rosemarie Schwarzwälder also became the owner of the gallery.
-Since then, she has consistently pursued two goals: to recognize current trends in art and to approach these from a thematic, historical, and cultural point of view.
+In 1987, Rosemarie Schwarzwälder became the owner of the gallery.
+Since then, she has consistently pursued two goals: to recognize current trends in art, and to approach these from a thematic, historical, and cultural point of view.